achekh/neos-critical-github-io/Guide/basic-capabilities/custom-tabbar.md

 nav_order: 4
 ---
 # Custom tabBar
+This section explains the concept of custom tabBar.
 ***
 Custom tabBar allows developers to set tabBar styles and achieve greater personalization with flexibility.